Precision Control Chart

 - Select your Precision chart data (dates and RPD) in an Excel worksheet.

-- Next click on the QI Macros menu, Control Charts and then the Stdev Levey Jennings chart:
+- Next, click on the QI Macros menu > Control Charts (SPC) > Special (CUSUM, EWMA) and then Levey Jennings Stdev:

 - Precision chart uses standard deviation to draw the 2 sigma (Warning Limit) lines and the upper and lower control limits.